 We’ve seen the verb देना denaa loads of times before - it means “to give”.
-We’ve also seen it in action as a Compound Verb over in Lesson #114 where it gives the meaning of “flow” towards the subject.
+We’ve also seen it in action as a Compound Verb over in Lesson #114 where it gives the meaning of “flow” away from the subject.
 Today we’re going to learn another use of the word देना denaa - how it can be used to mean “to let” or “to allow”.
 Ready to get going?

 So here’s how it works: we take ourselves any verb we like, then change the ending to ने ne and add देना denaa.
 This gives us a new verb which means “to allow to…”.
 So let’s do it.
 If we pick the verb बोलना bolnaa - “to speak” we end up with बोलने देना bolne denaa - "to allow to speak".
 So using this we might say for example…